Fraxinus excelsior: Uses

 Ash is valuable as firewood because it burns well even when 'green' (freshly cut).
-Ash bark and leaves are used in modern herbal medicine for its astringent and laxative properties.
+Ash bark and leaves are used in modern herbal medicine for their astringent and laxative properties.

 Mythology

 In the 13th-century Edda and other writing relating to Norse mythology, the vast ash tree Yggdrasil ("the steed (gallows) of Odin"), watered by three magical springs, serves as axis mundi, sustaining the nine worlds of the cosmos in its roots and branches.

 Folklore

 On the Isle of Bute in Scotland, lovers reportedly used to eat leaves of an ash tree known as the "Dreamin' Tree" that grew near the church of St Blane, and the pleasant dreams they then experienced revealed their actual spouses and intended fates.